TylerMurray1/react-native-application-practice/readme.md

   * Download the SDK for iOS and Android (Need a Mac for Xcode iPhone simulator)
   * Install React Native here: [React Native step-by-step download](https://facebook.github.io/react-native/)
   * Use the steps in the React Native link to get the React Native project set up and ready to run.
+To do this, click the Get Started tab in the link.

+*This application is not dynamic.
+Messages are stored currently within an array.
+I plan to create a database that can store the messages sent back and forth by different users.